ballerina-platform/ballerina-spec/beps/lib-file/1501_post_processing_actions.md

 public annotation FunctionConfiguration FunctionConfig on service remote function;
 ```

-The annotation is valid on `onCreate` and `onModify` only.
-Attaching it to `onDelete` is a compile-time error.
-Attaching such a service to a listener at runtime fails with an error.

-On one listener, only one service may configure an action for a given remote function.
-A second service declaring an action for the same remote function on the same listener is a compile-time error.
-Attaching such a service at runtime fails with an error.
+The annotation is valid on `onCreate` and `onModify`.
+On `onDelete` it is a compile-time error.
+On one listener, only one service may configure an action for a given remote function; a second one is a compile-time error.
+Both rules are also checked when a service is attached at runtime.

-Different services on one listener may configure different remote functions.
-An annotation with either field set configures its remote function.
-An annotation with neither field set is allowed and configures nothing.
-After a service is detached, another service may configure that remote function.
-The compile-time check covers services declared on the same listener in one module; other services are checked when they are attached.

 ### 3. Behavior

-**Outcome.** When the remote function returns `()`, the `afterProcess` action runs.
-When it returns an error or panics, the error is printed and the `afterError` action runs.
-At most one action runs per invocation.
-If the relevant field is not set, the file is left in place.
-Only the outcome of the remote function that carries the annotation selects the action.

-**When the action runs.** The action runs after the remote function returns.
+**After a successful return:** the `afterProcess` action runs.

+**After an error or panic:** the error is printed, then the `afterError` action runs.

+If the relevant field is not set, the file stays in place.
+The action runs after the remote function returns.
 When several services are attached to the listener, it runs after every service has handled the event.
-Actions for events already dispatched run to completion after the listener stops.

-**`DELETE`.** The file is removed.
+- `DELETE`: the file is removed.

-**`MOVE`.** The file is moved into the `moveTo` directory.
-- With `preserveSubDirs` set to `true`, the default, the file keeps its path relative to the listener's `path`.
-On a non-recursive listener the flag has no effect.
-- With `false`, the file is placed directly in `moveTo` under its own name; files with the same name from different subdirectories collide there.
-- Directories missing on the destination path are created when the action runs.
-If they cannot be created, the action fails and is logged.
-- If an entry with the destination name already exists, the move fails, the failure is logged, and the source file stays in place.
+- `MOVE`: the file is moved into the `moveTo` directory.
+With `preserveSubDirs` set to `true`, the default, it keeps its path relative to the listener's `path`; with `false`, it is placed directly in `moveTo`.
+Missing directories are created.
+If an entry with the destination name already exists, the move fails and the source stays in place.
-- If the computed destination is inside a recursively watched directory, the move fails and is logged.

-For example, the listener watches `/data/in` with `recursive: true`, and `/data/in/orders/2026/a.csv` is handled with `afterProcess: {moveTo: "/data/archive"}`.
-With `preserveSubDirs: true` the file ends at `/data/archive/orders/2026/a.csv`.
-With `preserveSubDirs: false` it ends at `/data/archive/a.csv`.

-**Paths.** The listener's `path`, the event's file path, and `moveTo` are resolved to absolute paths against the working directory. `moveTo` is not relative to the watched directory.
-For the attach-time checks, symbolic links in the listener's `path` and in `moveTo` are resolved first.
-The action uses the event's file path as delivered: links in parent directories are traversed, and a link as the final path component is skipped.
+Paths are resolved to absolute paths against the working directory; `moveTo` is not relative to the watched directory.
+Attaching a service fails when `moveTo` is empty, is the watched directory, or, on a recursive listener, is inside it.
+A move whose computed destination is inside a recursively watched directory fails.
+With `recursive: false`, a subdirectory such as `/data/in/processed` is a valid destination.

-**Attach-time checks.** Attaching a service fails with an error when:
-- the annotation is present on `onDelete`;
-- `moveTo` is empty, or exists and is not a directory;
-- `moveTo` is the watched directory, or the listener is recursive and `moveTo` is inside it;
-- another service on the listener already configures an action for the same remote function.

-With `recursive: false`, a subdirectory of the watched directory such as `/data/in/processed` is a valid destination.
-Creating it produces a create event for the directory, which invokes the remote function and skips the action.

-**What is acted on.** Only regular files are acted on.
-Directories and symbolic links are skipped: a create event for a new subdirectory or for a link invokes the remote function but skips the action.
-The action acts on the regular file at the path when it runs, whether or not it is the file that produced the event.

-**Failures.** A failure of the action itself is logged and is not reported to the service.
-The file stays in place.
+Only regular files are acted on; directories and symbolic links are skipped.
+A failure of the action is logged and is not reported to the service; the file stays in place.
 If the file is no longer present when the action runs, the action is skipped.
-On Windows, a file still open by another process cannot be moved or deleted; the action fails and is logged.

-**Events produced.** Removing the file from the watched directory, by `DELETE` or by `MOVE`, produces a delete event from the file system like any other removal.
-The listener generates no events of its own.
-Every service attached to the listener receives that event, and `onDelete` is invoked where declared.
-If the source file remains, no delete event occurs.
+Removing the file produces a delete event like any other removal, and `onDelete` runs in every attached service that declares it.

-**Several events on one file.** Each event is a separate invocation with its own action.
-Events for the same file are handled independently and may run concurrently.
-A remote function for a later event may find the file already removed by an earlier event's action; its own action is then skipped.

-**Several services on one listener.** Within one event, every service handles the event before the action runs.

-**Several listeners on one directory.** Each listener acts independently.
-The later action finds the file gone and is skipped.

-**Other services.** On a service that is not attached to a `file:Listener`, the annotation has no effect.
+**Example:** the listener watches `/data/in` with `recursive: true`, and `/data/in/orders/2026/a.csv` is handled with `afterProcess: {moveTo: "/data/archive"}`.
+With `preserveSubDirs: true` the file ends at `/data/archive/orders/2026/a.csv`; with `false`, at `/data/archive/a.csv`.

 ### 4. Usage examples